 We love these bars not only because of the taste but also because it has only 2-3 ingredients.

-This particular flavor is one of our favorites and contains the following ingredients:
+This particular flavor is one of our favorites and only contains the following two ingredients:

 However, be cautious when buying as some flavors contain peanuts that are not allowed on the Paleo diet.